eliasson/sequence-vscode-ext/README.md

 # Sequence VS Code

-VS Code extension for the Sequence - A simple sequence diagram tool.
+VS Code extension for Sequence - A simple sequence diagram tool.

 This extension is work in progress with the current features: